beauty248/DSA_-AMAZON-PRODUCT-REVIEW-ANALYSIS-PROJECT-/README.md

 # DSA-AMAZON-PRODUCT-REVIEW-ANALYSIS-PROJECT-
 ## This is where i started my portfolio building while taking my Data Analysis class project with the Incubator Hub.
-For the pass two weeks on this project it has shown my ability to identify, read and solve questions as a Data Analysis.
+For the pass two weeks on this project it has shown my ability how to identify, read and solve questions as a Data Analysis.
 ### Below is the breakedown of my Excel project on Amazon product review analysis.

 # KEY INSIGHS FROM AMAZON PRODUCT REVIEW ANALYSIS.